For Sleep Problems, Behavioral Problems

 The Floating Bed ® provides a "Safe Zone" for children with sensory processing disorders.
 Over 75% of special needs children and adults have sleep problems which contribute to continuing overall health issues.

-Our country is experiencing an epidemic rise in children with Autism and Autism related disorders.
+Our country is experiencing an epidemic rise in children with Autism, and other developmental disorders.
 Studies show that the sooner treatment begins, the better the chances for improvement.
-Delaying treatment results in greater financial distress for families, and states providing services.
+Delaying treatment results in even greater financial distress for families, and states providing services.
 Early Intervention is key to many more successful outcomes!

 The Omni-Pendulum or “floating” motion is unique because it is the only motion that is calming to the Vestibular System, while stimulating the processing and learning centers.
 Other types of motion are often over-stimulating and cause anxiety, while Vestibular Motion Therapy is relaxing (click to see what an expert therapist has to say).
 This has been known for centuries, and used for a variety of conditions.